bridgecrew-perf6/API-deployment-8/README.md

 |-|-|-|-|-|
 |Machine Learning model|Belgium Real Estate Dataset |Regression|`pandas`, `numpy`, `sklearn`, `pickle`|https://github.com/orhannurkan/API-deployment/blob/main/app/model/model.py|

-The features used in this prediction model are: </br>
-`'house_is','property_subtype', 'price', 'postcode', 'area','rooms_number', 'equipped_kitchen_has', 'garden', 'garden_area','terrace', 'terrace_area', 'furnished', 'swimming_pool_has','land_surface', 'building_state_agg', 'open_fire', 'longitude','latitude'`
+The features used in this prediction model are:</br> `'house_is','property_subtype', 'price', 'postcode', 'area','rooms_number', 'equipped_kitchen_has', 'garden', 'garden_area','terrace', 'terrace_area', 'furnished', 'swimming_pool_has','land_surface', 'building_state_agg', 'open_fire', 'longitude','latitude'`

-Dummy values: All categorical variables and boolean values are given dummy(numerical) values, to convert them into correct formats for the machine learning model using pandas `pd.get dummies`.
-This results in 40 variables passed to a model, which defines the number of variables expected from the preprocessing stage.
+Dummy values: All categorical variables and boolean values are given dummy(numerical) values, to convert them into appropriate formats for the prediction model.

-The `model.py` file contains all the code that was used to train the models.
+The `model.py` file contains all the code used to train the model.
 The dataset is available as well in [assets](https://github.com/orhannurkan/API-deployment/tree/main/assets)

 The model is then [pickled](https://docs.python.org/3/library/pickle.html) to be used for prediction using the function `pickle.dump()`